On some notions of rank for matrices over tracts: Relative notions of rank

-Proposition~\ref{prop:sign is epic}, together with the idea behind the proof of Theorem~\ref{thm:zeroPatternApplication}, allows us to obtain a similar theorem involving sign patterns.
-Before stating the theorem, we will need the following definition.
+Proposition~\ref{prop:sign is epic}, together with the idea behind the proof of Theorem~\ref{thm:zeroPatternApplication}, allows us to obtain a new proof of \cite[Theorem 3.3]{arav2015}, a similar result to \Cref{thm:zeroPatternApplication} involving sign patterns.
+Before stating the theorem, we will need the following definitions.